Myths and Facts about Hunger

 No. We are a completely independent non-profit organization.
 We are proud to work with Second Harvest but we are not part of their organization.

 We wear multiple hats.
-We serve as the partner agency for seven schools – Cook, Gibson, Union Cross, Konnoak and Middle Fork elementaries, Hanes Middle and Parkland High.
+We serve as the partner agency for eight schools – Cook, Gibson, Union Cross, Konnoak and Middle Fork elementaries, Hanes and Jefferson middle schools and Parkland High.
 In addition, we provide free supplemental food for long school breaks and long weekends to schools with programs that are partnered with other community agencies.
-We serve as an umbrella organization to share best practices and help other programs serve their kids.
+We serve as an umbrella organization to share best practices and help other programs serve their children.
 Check out our What We Do Page.

 Child friendly, shelf-stable food consisting of 2 milks, 2 juices, 2 cereals, 2 proteins (beef stew), 2 fruit or veggie cups.